Rust in the Linux Kernel: Understanding the Current State and Future Direction

 Zig could theoretically follow the same path if someone invested the effort.
 The door isn’t closed - but the work is substantial, requiring similar multi-year investment and corporate backing that Rust received.

-Argument 2: “Using unsafe in Rust adds mental burden compared to C”
+Question 2: “Using unsafe in Rust adds complexity compared to C”

 C kernel development mental checklist (100% of code):